Open Studio Hours: Every

 Ryan Mathews Artist Statement:

 "My goal as an Artist is to demonstrate the power of visual art through social practices and the reinvention of style, technique, skill and thought.
-My visual art works are inspired by my passion in education and my passion pertaining to social justice.
-In my works I have experimented with the figure as space and emotions.
+My visual art works are inspired by my passion in education and my passion pertaining to social justice, social practices, and community integrated public art.
+In my works I have experimented with the figure as space and emotion.
 Using different materials I wish to convey emotion and context through color, texture and composition.
 I also attempt to combine metaphors, symbols and concepts to develop an emotional response from the viewer.
 I am a conceptual realism artist, who combines the use of realistic features and conceptual symbolism to bring forth an objective of social practices.
 I work primarily with oils on large-scale canvas but also work acrylics, pen and ink, watercolor, sculpture, and multimedia.